jylmarcus/sdf_practice01/README.md

 end loop
 not a conditional: if loop ends and client is still running, socket did not close which means resource does not exist, none of the file paths correspond to the resource write action 2 message and close all open streams/readers and socket

+Task 7
+Technically not covered in our assessment but I need to do it to test the code

+Additional
+Currently using a permanent while loop to run the server Use ctrl+c in terminal to end the server